symfony-cmf/symfony-cmf-docs/reference/configuration/core.rst

 multilang
 ~~~~~~~~~

-This configures if multiple language mode should be activated.
+This configures whether multiple language mode should be activated.
 Specifically this
 enables the ``TranslatableExtension`` for ``SonataAdminBundle``.

 Enabling this setting will also automatically enable the equivalent setting in the following Bundles: